briandoyle81/warpflow-contracts/README.md

 npx hardhat ignition deploy ignition/modules/DeployAndConfig.ts --network flow-testnet --verify

+DON'T FORGET TO SET SHIPNAMES APPROPRIATELY!

 TODO:

+CRITICAL: Make sure repair drones reactivate ships
+CRITICAL: Put rank in json metadata and on image
+CRITICAL: Find a way to show hull trait
 Allow third party map creation for 50+ flow and allow payments to map creators (probably as voluntary tips).
 DONT GENERATE UTC HERE - EXPLOITABLE
 Pay UTC to winner of games
 Add property of unsellable to NFTs as a trait and add that to image.